odayani/odayani/README.md

 - 🌱 Looking for the next challenge.
-- 💬
+- 💬 Ask me about anything, I am happy to help
-- ⚡ Fun fact: There are 10 types of people in this world those who understand binary and those who don't :)
+- ⚡
+-
 </br>

 <br>